 All or part of integrating new and existing health information technology may be done through contracted services.
 The same level of workflow analysis, assessment, testing, and evaluation is required for contracted services and involves appropriate stakeholders.
 Oversight for the contract is provided by the individual who oversees health information technology.
 (Also see GLD.6 and GLD.6.1) When information technology systems are implemented, it is important for the hospital to identify metrics and have a process to evaluate the usability and effectiveness of the technology.
-Evaluation includes, but is not limited to, whether or not the technology; what effects the technology has on improving patient safety, reducing errors, and enhancing the hospital's performance; and how the technology may be affecting staff (for example, increasing efficiency, increasing stress/burnout, and so on).
+Evaluation includes, but is not limited to, whether or not the technology is being used as designed and implemented; how well the technology integrates with existing technology; what effects the technology has on improving patient safety, reducing errors, and enhancing the hospital's performance; and how the technology may be affecting staff (for example, increasing efficiency, increasing stress/burnout, and so on).

-- Hospital leadership provides direction, support, and resources for health information technology in the hospital. - Hospital leadership identifies a qualified individual to oversee health information technology systems in the hospital with responsibility for at least a) through d) in the intent. - 3.
+- 1. Hospital leadership provides direction, support, and resources for health information technology in the hospital. - 2.
+Hospital leadership identifies a qualified individual to oversee health information technology systems in the hospital with responsibility for at least a) through d) in the intent. - 3.
 Stakeholders, such as clinical and nonclinical staff and department/service leaders, participate in processes such as selection, testing, implementation, and evaluation of new and evolving health information technology systems. - 4.
 New and evolving health information technology systems are monitored and evaluated for usability, effectiveness, staff outcomes, and patient safety, and improvements are identified and implemented based on results.

 When mobile devices are used for texting, e-mailing, or other communications of patient data and information, the hospital implements processes to ensure quality of patient care and maintains security and confidentiality of patient information.
-(P)